amitkumar-Github8/Serverless-Resume-Parser/INSTRUCTIONS.md

 - **DynamoDB Table Empty:** Double-check the table name and partition key in both the AWS Console and your Lambda code.
 - **CloudWatch Logs Missing:** Attach `AWSLambdaBasicExecutionRole` or `CloudWatchLogsFullAccess` to your Lambda role.
 - **PDF Not Triggering Lambda:** Make sure the S3 trigger is set up correctly and the file ends with `.pdf`.

 ---

-## 🎬 Demo Video

-If you want a visual walkthrough, check out the `demo_videos` folder in this repo!

----